RakhithJK/dbeaver-cloudbeaver-wiki/EE-Overview.md

 CloudBeaver EE is advanced version of CloudBeaver product.
 It contains all features of CloudBeaver Community plus:
-- Extra database drivers
+- Enterprise database drivers
-- ER diagrams support
 - [[Cloud Authentication support|AWS-IAM]]
+- ER diagrams for database schemas and tables

 ### Enterprise database drivers: